-To set up your profile, click Public Profile Settings or navigate to your settings in the web dashboard.
+To set up your profile, click Public Profile Settings or navigate to your settings.
 Click Enable Public Profile to allow your templates to be published.

-You can customize your profile URL and name, and add a description people will see alongside your templates.
+You can customize your profile URL and name, add a description people will see alongside your templates, and add links to your social media and website.
 You can also set a profile photo from your account settings.

 If you choose to disable your profile, you won't be able to publish any new templates, and any previously published will be unpublished.

 When your publish settings are complete, click Publish Collection.
 You will see a confirmation of your template listing and public profile.

 Your templates will be discoverable from inside Postman using New > Templates and on the web.

 Your profile listing will be available both in Postman and on the web, listing all of your published templates.

 Clicking the title of a template will open its full documentation with a Run in Postman button people can use to import the collection and try the requests in Postman.